-In addition to the LNG capacity increase, these expanders provide the benefit of electrical power generation.
+In addition to the LNG capacity increase, Cryodynamics expanders provide the benefit of electrical power generation.
 A typical expander has a power generation potential of from 1.0 to 3.0 megawatts and with an expander efficiency of 88 percent, an output of 880 to 2640 kW can be realized.
-Over the course of a year, this can total more than approximately 23,000,000 kilowatt-hours, and at a cost of about $0.12 per kilowatt-hour, more than $2,800,000 of power is produced per year.
+Over the course of a year, this can total more than 23,000,000 kilowatt-hours.
+At a cost of about $0.12 per kilowatt-hour, more than $2,800,000 of power is produced per year.

-With these significant economic benefits realized, the potential payback time for investing in an Ebara Expander System can be less than 1 year and sometimes as short as a few months.
+With these significant economic benefits realized, the potential payback time for investing in an Ebara Expander System can be less than one year, and sometimes as short as a few months.